lapp0/Smart-Market/README.md

 The default heuristic for V0.1 will be borrowed from bitcoin-otc.
 From each key, users will be able to determine first level trust (what they rated them), second level trust (what those they have first level trust for rated them) and so on.
 You only can have second level trust in Alice to the extent that your trust Bob (the person who rated Alice).
 For example, if your trust-level for Bob is 4 and his trust level trust for Alice is 7, then only 4 second level trust points will be added to Alices second level trust rating.

 The format for a trust rating is defined to enable easy indexing.
 The first two fields, "Rated user key" and "Rating user key" allow your client to search the WoT for "Rating user"s that you have trust for and find the next level of trust from them.
-The rating bytes allow you to give a rating from -7 to 8 (first 4 bits) and a reason associated with some number between 0 and 2^12 - 1 that is hardcoded in the client (eg. late delivery, perfect, many perfect transactions) as the next 12 bits.
-The timestamp is to make sure it is the most recent rating (next paragraph) and the signature is assocated with the "Rating user key" and verifies that the rating was based by the rating users.
+The rating bytes allow you to give a rating from -7 to 8 (first 4 bits) and a reason associated with some number between 0 and 2^12 - 1 that is hard coded in the client (eg. late delivery, perfect, many perfect transactions) as the next 12 bits.
+The timestamp is to make sure it is the most recent rating (next paragraph) and the signature is associated with the "Rating user key" and verifies that the rating was based by the rating users.
 Finally, the rating is hashed and if the hash of it is less than the target hash, it can be relayed by the network, otherwise the nonce is incremented and it is hashed again.

-If a new rating comes along and it's first 64 bytes are already used in your WoT AND the timestamp is from a later time than the old rating (and the signature is valid and its hash is below the target), then it replaces the old rating in your WoT and is propogated.
+If a new rating comes along and it's first 64 bytes are already used in your WoT AND the timestamp is from a later time than the old rating (and the signature is valid and its hash is below the target), then it replaces the old rating in your WoT and is propagated.

 There are DoS problems with this (eg. a user rating everyone in the network or a bunch of faux users), but they will be covered in the Broadcasting section.